sr-murthy/ccm/README.rst

 Method
 ------

-The calculation of the measures is made possible using the following method:
+Computing the measures is made possible using the following method:

 * From the given source code object - which could be a source fragment (string), or a `code object <https://docs.python.org/3.7/c-api/code.html>`_, or a function or callable - the (CPython) bytecode object is obtained using a `modifed version <https://github.com/sr-murthy/ccm/blob/master/src/ccm/xdis.py>`_ of the `dis library <https://docs.python.org/3.7/library/dis.html>`_ (an old version from Python 3.7), and the bytecode object is then disassembled into an instruction map of individual CPython bytecode instructions.
 * Each instruction is classified as follows: an **entry point** if the instruction is the very first bytecode step of the callable, a **decision point** if the instruction involves a comparison (e.g. :code:`COMPARE_OP`), a **branch point** if the instruction is a branching instruction to another instruction (e.g. :code:`JUMP`), or an **exit point** if the instruction stops or interrupts execution of the callable and returns control flow back to the caller (e.g. :code:`RETURN_VALUE`, :code:`RAISE_VARARGS`).